-News of the handsome and famous Kabuki actor, Ryusei Horiuchi reaches the ears of Akari but she has no interest in checking him out when all she wants is to meet the one who truly loves her.
+News of the handsome and famous Kabuki actor, Ryuusei Horiuchi reaches the ears of Akari but she has no interest in checking him out when all she wants is to meet the one who truly loves her.
 Just when she declares this statement she accidentally injures Horiuchi, who silently glares at her before leaving.
-Later on in the day, she finds a black cat, which she follows right into Horiuchi’s Kabuki theatre.
+Later on in the day, she finds a black cat, which she follows right into Horiuchi's Kabuki theater.
 Guilty for causing a bruise on the actor himself, Akari volunteers to become his assistant until it heals.
-While Akari initially dislikes Horiuchi’s silent and cold personality, her feelings begin to change as she remains by his side.
+While Akari initially dislikes Horiuchi's silent and cold personality, her feelings begin to change as she remains by his side.

 I really enjoyed reading this manga series.
 Even though it was short at two volumes, it was still very enjoyable.

 The characters weren\'t as throughly developed, since she didn\'t have much time to throw in more information about the characters.
 Kanoko Sakurakoji\'s art style is somewhat unique, but follows the basic standards of all shoujo manga.
 Cute girls, adorable animals, and very good looking men.
 Right?

 Her art style can seem similar to others, but I still like how it is.
 Comedic in the good parts, but can pull at one\'s heart strings in the next.